souvik-077/LLM-RESEARCHES/DOCUMENTATION.md

 - Multi-modal KG integration (text + images)
 - Real-time KG updates via streaming pipelines

+### My Personal Reflection
+This was a lot to take in at first.
+The idea that hallucination isn't just a "bug" but something built into how these models work was new to me, and it made the topic feel less scary — like it's actually something people are working on fixing, not just a random flaw.
+The MKG framework took me a couple of reads to properly understand, especially telling the Assessor and Insight Processor apart.

 ---

 ## Day 2 — KG-Adapter: Enabling Knowledge Graph Integration in LLMs through Parameter-Efficient Fine-Tuning (PEFT)